anuushka/anuushka/README.md

 -->
 **Experience:**

 Resting and enjoying life after burnout at the moment.
-Teaching english as a hobby at the moment kkk
+Teaching English (Japanese) as a hobby at the moment kkk

 QA engineer, Khan Bank